-- (a) is obliged to return any payment received from a consumer within three business days after receiving notice of the rescission of a consumer agreement; and - (b) is not entitled to collect any payment in terms of a rescinded agreement. - (7) This section does not apply to a consumer agreement where goods have been delivered to the consumer, if they are partially or entirely- - eaten, consumed, depleted or destroyed, unless the consumer was reasonably unable to determine that the goods were unfit for the intended purpose without partially eating, consuming, depleting or destroying them; or - (b) disassembled, physically altered, or affixed, attached, joined or added to, blended or combined with, or embedded within, other goods or property. - 27.
-(1) A document or information regarding a product or service that is required to be delivered to a consumer under this Law, shall be provided in plain language and the official language of the Islands.
+- (a) is obliged to return any payment received from a consumer within three business days after receiving notice of the rescission of a consumer agreement by the same method as paid by the consumer; - (b) is not entitled to collect any payment in terms of a rescinded agreement. - (7) This section does not apply to a consumer agreement where goods have been delivered to the consumer, if they are partially or entirely- - (a) eaten, consumed, depleted, or destroyed, unless the consumer was reasonably unable to determine that the goods were unfit for the intended purpose without partially eating, consuming, depleting or destroying them; or - (b) disassembled, physically altered, or affixed, attached, joined, or added to, blended or combined with, or embedded within, other goods or property. - 27.
+(1) A document or information regarding a product or service that is required to be delivered to a consumer under this Act, shall be provided in plain language and the official language of the Islands. - (2) A document is in plain language if it is reasonable to conclude that an ordinary consumer of the class of persons for whom the document or information is intended, with average literacy skills and minimal experience as a consumer of the relevant goods or services, could be expected to understand the content, significance, and import of the document without undue effort, having regard to - - (a) the context, comprehensiveness and consistency of the document; - (b) the organisation, form and style of the document; - (c) the vocabulary, usage and sentence structure of the text; size of the text and - (d) the use of any illustrations, examples, headings, or other aids to reading and understanding. - (3) The Commission may publish guidelines for methods of assessing whether a document satisfies the requirements of subsection (1). - 28.
+(1) Where a consumer who enters into a consumer agreement for the supply of any goods or services dies before the supply of those goods or services- - (a) the personal representative of the consumer's estate may give notice to the supplier - - (i) requiring delivery of the goods or supply of the services, in accordance with the agreement; or - (ii) terminating the agreement as from the death of the consumer; and - (b) any deposit paid by the consumer remains in trust for the benefit of the consumer's estate.